 The Centers for Disease Control and Prevention (CDC) recommends that all women of childbearing age — and especially those who are planning a pregnancy — get about 400 micrograms (0.4 milligrams) of folic acid supplements every day.
-That can be from a multivitamin or folic acid supplement in addition to the folic acid found in food.
+Pregnant women should bump that up to 600 micrograms (0.6 milligrams).

 So, why is folic acid so important?
 Studies have shown that taking folic acid supplements 1 month prior to and throughout the first 3 months of pregnancy decrease the risk of neural tube defects.

 The neural tube forms during the first several weeks of pregnancy, sometimes before a woman knows she's pregnant.
 It goes on to become the baby's developing brain and spinal cord.
 If it doesn't form properly, it can lead to a neural tube defect such as spina bifida.

 Your health care provider can prescribe a prenatal vitamin that contains the right amount of folic acid.
 Some women may need more than 600 micrograms per day (for example, if they've previously had a child with a neural tube defect).

 If you're buying an over-the-counter supplement, remember that most multivitamins contain folic acid, but not all of them have enough to meet the nutritional needs of pregnant women.
 Check labels carefully before choosing one and talk to your health care provider.

 It's important to drink plenty of liquids, especially water, during pregnancy.
 A woman's blood volume increases dramatically during pregnancy.
 Drinking enough water each day not only helps prevent dehydration, but also constipation, a common problem during pregnancy.